Templar-Protocol/yield-model/README.md

-# Crypto Loan Yield Calculator
+# Templar Protocol Yield Calculator

-This tool calculates the historical yield for cryptocurrency loans based on various parameters.
+This tool calculates the historical yield for templar protocol based on various parameters.

 ## Usage